-- 2. (b) If the Secretary determines that informal means are not appropriate to the violation or if the matter has not been resolved informally, the Secretary may place the approved school on probation and notify the Board of this action.
-An approved school may appeal the imposition of probation to the Board by requesting a hearing as provided in Subsection 2226.3 (Revocation or Suspension of Approval). - 3. (c) At any time, the Secretary may conduct a formal investigation without first attempting an informal resolution or imposing probation. - 4. (d) If the Secretary determines that a formal investigation is warranted, the Secretary shall appoint a review team of at least two persons that, with the consent of the school, shall include a member of the Council of Independent Schools. -The team shall conduct a school visit and shall obtain from the school such information or documentation necessary to perform its assessment.
-The review team will inform the Secretary and the school of the results of its visit and assessment.
-The Secretary shall share the findings with the Council of Independent Schools.
-The Council shall consider the findings from the investigation and the Secretary's proposed resolution and issue a written opinion that shall include minority opinions, if applicable, on the same. - (be) If, after receiving the Council's opinion or a state or federal agency's report pursuant to 2226.2.1(b) (Complaints; Reports) rabove, the Secretary determines that revocation or suspension of approval is warranted pursuant to 2226.3, the Secretary shall notify the Board of the recommendation and provide notice to the school.
-The Board shall hold a hearing pursuant to 3 V.S.A. chapter 25 to consider the Secretary's recommendation. - (cf) If the Secretary reasonably believes that an approved school lacks the financial capacity to meet its stated objectives during the period of its approved status, including by means of self-report of any of the financial events listed in 2223.3.2(b) (Financial Capacity, Solvency, and Stability), the Secretary shall so notify the school in writing and shall provide the school a reasonable opportunity to respond.
-If the Secretary does not find that the school has satisfactorily responded or demonstrated its financial capacity, a formal investigation may be initiated in accordance with (d) above, pursuant to 16 V.S.A. §166(b)(8). - (dg) The Secretary shall maintain a register of all complaints that result in imposition of probation or a formal investigation, which are or shall be a public record consistent with the provisions of 1 VSA §317, and which shall include the general nature of the complaint and action taken by the Secretary or Board.
+- (b) If, after receiving the Council's opinion or a state or federal agency's report pursuant to 2226.2.1(b) (Complaints; Reports) above, the Secretary determines that revocation or suspension of approval is warranted pursuant to 2226.3, the Secretary shall notify the Board of the recommendation and provide notice to the school.
+The Board shall hold a hearing pursuant to 3 V.S.A. chapter 25 to consider the Secretary's recommendation. - (c) If the Secretary reasonably believes that an approved school lacks the financial capacity to meet its stated objectives during the period of its approved status, including by means of self-report of any of the financial events listed in 2223.3.2(b) (Financial Capacity, Solvency, and Stability), the Secretary shall so notify the school in writing and shall provide the school a reasonable opportunity to respond.
+If the Secretary does not find that the school has satisfactorily responded or demonstrated its financial capacity, a formal investigation may be initiated in accordance with (d) above, pursuant to 16 V.S.A. §166(b)(8). - (d) The Secretary shall maintain a register of all complaints that result in imposition of probation or a formal investigation, which are or shall be a public record consistent with the provisions of 1 VSA §317, and which shall include the general nature of the complaint and action taken by the Secretary or Board.